vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 ```

-### CSS Cleanup
+### Smarter Assets

-In the last step before we get into the Bourbon setup, I’d like to get rid of the styles that come with Middleman.
+In the last step before we get into the Bourbon setup, I’d like to get rid of the styles that come with Middleman and optimize the assets for a better performance in the browser—asset minification and concatenation.
 Go to **source/stylesheets/all.css** and delete its content.
 Just keep the first line:

 ``` css
 @charset "utf-8";